greyblake/dm-rspec/README.markdown

       has n, :books, :through => Resource
     end

-You specs can contain the next:
+Your specs can contain the following:

     specify {Book.should have_property :name}
     specify {Book.should belong_to :author}